Chris Taylor Player Props: Dodgers vs. Giants

-Chris Taylor -- 0-for-4 in his last game -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with Alex Wood on the hill, on April 11 at 9:45 PM ET.
+On Wednesday, Chris Taylor (coming off going 0-for-3) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:45 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Giants.
+In his most recent game he had a hitless performance (0-for-3) against the Giants.

 Chris Taylor Game Info & Props vs. the Giants